A reading from the gospel according to John 4:43-54:

 Reflection: Faith works miracles.

-Once again, the power of faith is demonstrated in our story about the healing the official’s son.
+*****Once again, the power of faith is demonstrated in our story about the healing of the official’s son.
 The father knows whom to approach for divine help.
 He believed in the power of Jesus to heal.
-When Jesus told him that his son will live, he did not have any doubt.
+When Jesus told him that his son would live, he did not have any doubt.
 When his son was healed, the whole household believed.

 The royal official is not only full of faith.
 He is also full of love.
 He loved his son very much.
-When his son got seriously sick with high fever, he took time off from work to seek healing for him.
+When his son got seriously sick with a high fever, he took time off from work to seek healing for him.
 He is indeed a model father and a kind man as can be seen from the respect and obedience his whole household gives him.

 Just as the father interceded for his son, the gospel reading above teaches us to make ourselves available to intercede or to give help to anyone in need.
 If we have faith as small as a mustard seed, our intercession will be granted.